Computational Science & Engineering makes the impossible possible; high performance computing makes the impossible practical

 - Host awareness sessions and training workshops for their local institution's researchers, educators, students, scholars and administrators about institutional, national and other CI resources and services.

 - Participate in some or all of the Campus, Regional, Domain, and Student Champion activities.

-- Submit brief activity reports on a regular cadence.
+- Provide brief activity reports on a regular cadence.

 - Participate in relevant national conferences, for example the annual SC supercomputing conference and the PEARC conference.

 - Participate in education, training and professional development opportunities at the institutional, regional and national level, to improve the champion(s)' ability to provide these capabilities.